atbcb/usab-uswds/news/_posts/2021-04-20-u-s-access-board-to-host-panel-discussions-on-self-service-transaction-machines-may-19.md

 title: U.S. Access Board to Host Panel Discussions on Self-Service Transaction Machines
 date: 2021-04-20
-excerpt: "The U.S. Access Board will host panel discussions on access to self-service transaction machines (SSTMs), including point-of-sales machines and ticket kiosks, as part of its next virtual Board meeting on May 19 from 1:00 – 3:15 (ET).
+excerpt: The U.S. Access Board will host panel discussions on access to self-service transaction machines (SSTMs), including point-of-sales machines and ticket kiosks, as part of its next virtual Board meeting on May 19 from 1:00 – 3:15 (ET).
 One panel will include representatives from advocacy organizations who will discuss usability issues and accessibility barriers.
-  Another panel will . . . "
+Another panel will address efforts by research and industry to improve access to SSTMs.
+The public is welcome to attend this event . . .
 image: /images/uploads/sstm-animation.jpg
 tags:
   - board meetings